-The diploma may be given to the Campus Director or the Vice President of Academic Affairs for presentation in a private gathering as special gesture to the family, or, if requested, may be presented to the family at the regular graduation ceremony in May.
+The diploma may be given to the Campus Director or the Vice President of Academic and Student Affairs for presentation in a private gathering as special gesture to the family, or, if requested, may be presented to the family at the regular graduation ceremony in May.

 A student seeking an academic appeal must follow all the steps outlined in sequence.

 1. In an effort to resolve the issue, the student must first arrange a meeting with the faculty member involved within 30 calendar days of the awarding of grades.
 If the professor is absent from campus, the student must attempt to contact the professor through mail, email or by phone working with campus personnel if necessary.
 Students should document all attempts to contact faculty.